oracle-livelabs/pts/ac-with-ucp/lab1-config/lab1-config.md

-# Setting up the environment
+# Configure the environment

 ## Introduction

-In this lab we will finalize the environment that will be used to run the rest of the workshop.
+In this lab we will customize the environment that will be used to run the rest of the workshop.

+> **Note**: Most components should have been pre-created.

-There are three main elements.
+There are three main elements in our environment:

 * A **Virtual Cloud Network (VCN)** has been pre-created.
 It represents the network topology inside the Oracle Cloud by defining the following components (Subnets, Route Tables, Security Lists, Gateways, etc.).
-* A two-node **DBCS RAC database** with ASM storage has been pre-created.
+* A two-node **DBCS RAC database** with ASM storage (which should have also been pre-created).
-* A **Compute instance** is a VM hosting our demo appliation.
+* A **Compute instance** which is a VM hosting our demo application.

-> **Note**: Some components have been pre-created.

-**Estimated Time: 30 minutes.**
+Estimated Lab Time: 30 minutes.

 ### Objectives

 In this lab, you will:

 * Complete the network configuration
-* Configure RAC services
+* Configure RAC database services
-* Create a demo schema
+* Create a demo schema in the database
 * Compile a demo application

-### Prerequisites
+### Prerequisites (Optional)

+* An Oracle LiveLabs sandbox environment
-* An Oracle Free Tier, Always Free, or Paid Oracle Cloud Account
+* Or an Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account - You can check Getting Started section for more information.
-* Or Oracle LiveLabs sandbox environment

 ## Task 1: Configure networking